 Grant in 2015

-Boule Diagnostics is a company specializing in the development, manufacturing, and marketing of diagnostic systems and consumables for hematology, primarily targeting the decentralized healthcare market.
-The firm serves small and midsize hospitals, clinics, and laboratories, as well as other diagnostic companies in both human and veterinary hematology.
-With a global distribution network that spans over 100 countries, Boule operates through subsidiaries in Sweden, the United States, and China.
-The company's origins trace back to the 1950s with the development of Europe’s first automatic blood cell counter, leading to its foundation in 1992 following the acquisition of Karo Bio Diagnostics AB.
-Boule's American subsidiary, Clinical Diagnostic Solutions Inc., also has historical ties to the creation of the first blood cell counter, further emphasizing the company's rich legacy in blood diagnostics.
+Boule Diagnostics is a diagnostic company specializing in the development, manufacturing, and marketing of systems and consumables for hematology.
+The company primarily serves the decentralized market segment, focusing on small and midsize hospitals, clinics, and laboratories within outpatient care, as well as other diagnostic firms in both human and veterinary hematology.
+Boule operates through commercial subsidiaries in Sweden, the United States, and China, and its products are distributed globally in over 100 countries.
+Founded in 1992 with the acquisition of Karo Bio Diagnostics AB, Boule's roots trace back to the 1950s when Erik Öhlin developed Europe’s first automatic blood cell counter.
+This legacy continues through the innovative instruments offered by Boule today.

 BraceIt creates truly original and useful products for the wearable space, such as ReVault - the world's first wearable private cloud.
 Its experienced team in Sweden have spent years building smartwatches, unmanned helicopters, fighter aircraft, and automated cars with some of the world’s leading engineers and advanced technology.
 BraceIt is a member company of LEAD, the best awarded incubator in Sweden in 2014.